Patrick settling into IndyCar, still needs work in traffic

 Admittedly, it hasn't been entirely smooth.

-During Tuesday's refresher course, she acknowledged she was anxious and apprehensive about the "heavy steering," and slept better Tuesday night.
+During Tuesday's refresher course, she acknowledged she was anxious and apprehensive about the "heavy steering," and said she slept better Tuesday night after the day was in her rearview mirror.

 By Wednesday's closed manufacturers test session on Indianapolis Motor Speedway's historic 2.5-mile oval, she was adapting to different padding inside the cockpit, tighter fitting seat belts and helmets, and a different feel in the driver's seat.